Context Services

 <meta name="categories" content="recipes, italian">

-In this example, you might choose to specify og:title and keywords in the Keyword Meta Tags field of your Context Service Configuration.
+In this example, you might choose to specify `og:title` and `keywords` in the *Keyword Meta Tags* field of your Context Service Configuration.
 If you do this, then the keywords: "rich", "ravioli", "perfect", "recipe" and "italian", will be available for targeting on this page.

-Similarly if you specified categories" in the Category Meta Tags field, then "recipes" and "italian" would be available for category targeting instead.
+Similarly if you specified `categories"` in the *Category Meta Tags* field, then "recipes" and "italian" would be available for [category targeting](https://docs.adnuntius.com/adnuntius-advertising/advertising/targeting#category-targeting) instead.

-Keywords via Page URL
+### Keywords via Page URL

 With this optional selected, Adnuntius will extract keywords from the URL of the page as well as the page content.
 For example, if the page URL is: